thanhBkap/SPhoto/index.md

 ### Privacy Policy

-Devy built the SPhoto app as a free app.
+Devy built the Photo Pea app as a free app.
 This SERVICE is provided by Devy at no cost and is intended for use as is.

 ### Security